IDMNYU/DM1123-VFS-FA15-DUFF/dm1123vfs_projects_logo.md

   * at least 3 should be digital
   * at least 3 should be haptic (non-digital)
   * You will need to digitize haptic files (i.e. scan or take a digital photo, etc.)
-* Also, consider creating haptic / digital combos
-* To comprise your different versions, play around with creating <a href="http://www.logodesignsource.com/types.html" target="_blank">icons/symbols, logotypes, and/or combination logos</a>

 ## LOGO 2nd Draft